Authorship of Luke–Acts: Critical view: Authentic letters of Paul do not refer to Luke as a physician

 The Epistle to Philemon, almost universally accepted as an authentic letter of Paul, includes the name "Luke" among other "co-workers" of Paul who are sending greetings to the letter's recipients (Philemon, verse 24).
-The identification of Luke as a physician comes from Colossians 4:14, but Colossians is believed by most New Testament scholars to be pseudonymous.
+The identification of Luke as a physician comes from Colossians 4:14.
+A 2011 survey of 109 scholars at the British New Testament Conference found 56 in favor of authenticity, while 17 rejected Pauline authorship and 36 were uncertain.
 2 Timothy 4:11 also mentions a "Luke" and refers to him being "with me" but most modern scholars do not accept 2 Timothy as an authentic letter of Paul.

 Critical view: "We" passages as fragments of an earlier source

 In the "we" passages, the narrative is written in the first person plural but the author never refers to himself as "I" or "me".
-Many modern scholars have expressed doubt that the author of Luke–Acts was the physician Luke, and critical opinion on the subject was assessed to be roughly evenly divided near the end of the 20th century.
+Critical opinion on the attribution to Luke the Physician was assessed to be roughly evenly divided near the end of the 20th century.
 Instead, they believe Luke–Acts was written by an anonymous Christian author who may not have been an eyewitness to any of the events recorded within the text.
 The author of Acts "wanted his readers to understand that he was for a time a traveling companion of Paul, even though he was not."

 Alternatively, Vernon Robbins (1978) regards the "we" passages as a Greek rhetorical device used for sea voyages.
-However, more recent scholars have since written on the incoherence of Robbins' literary-device theory by arguing that contemporary first-person accounts were the exception rather than the rule; that Robbins' cited literature is too broad in both linguistic range (Egyptian, Greek, and Latin) and temporal extent (1800 BC to third century AD); that many of the literary sea voyages cited represented the author's actual presence and were not literary devices at all; that many of his examples use the first person throughout and not only during sea voyages; and so on.
+However, scholars have criticized Robbins' literary-device theory by arguing that contemporary first-person accounts were the exception rather than the rule; that Robbins' cited literature is too broad in both linguistic range (Egyptian, Greek, and Latin) and temporal extent (1800 BC to third century AD); that many of the literary sea voyages cited represented the author's actual presence and were not literary devices at all; that many of his examples use the first person throughout and not only during sea voyages; and so on.